dapper91/pydantic-xml/docs/source/pages/data-binding/elements.rst

                     :end-before: json-end

-Namespace and namespace mapping can be also applied to model types passing ``ns`` and ``nsmap`` to :py:func:`pydantic_xml.element`.
-If they are omitted model namespace and namespace mapping is used:
+The namespace and namespace mapping can be also applied to model types passing ``ns`` and ``nsmap`` to :py:func:`pydantic_xml.element`.
+If they are omitted the model namespace and namespace mapping is used:

 .. grid:: 2
     :gutter: 2